WordPress Widgets Explained

 How Can I See My Widgets?

-This brings up the Widgets area in your web browser …
+This loads the Widgets area in your web browser …

-The Widgets panel displays all the widgets that are currently available for use on your site.
+The Widgets panel displays all the widgets that you currently have available.

 On the right-hand side of the screen, you can see your “active” widgets …